Gilbert Burns (farmer): Married life

 Gilbert was the treasurer of the Bolton Bible Society and in 1809 supervised the completion of Bolton church.
 In 1808 he was made an Elder of the Church and had responsibility for the areas of Begbie, Dalgowrie, Lethington, Westfield, Myreside, Colstoun, East and West Bearford, and Monkrigg.

+After Gilbert's death Jean moved to live with her son James in Bishopton, Renfrewshire, where she worked at Erskine House for tbe Semple family.
+When she died in 1841 she was buried at Bishopton Parish Church; James was buried next to her on 22 June 1847.

 Their son Thomas became a minister and was one of the founding fathers of Dunedin in New Zealand, a suburb of which is named Mosgiel (sic).

 Freemasonry

 Like his elder brother, Gilbert was also a Scottish Freemason.
 He was Initiated, Passed and Raised on 1 March 1786 in Lodge St James (Tarbolton), No.135.
+His brother (in both senses of the word), Robert, presided over his brother's initiation.

 Death

 Bolton churchyard contains the family tombstone and records his mother's death as well as five of his children, Janet, Isabella, Agnes, Jean and John.
 In April 1827 Gilbert was buried here aged 66, and in 1832 his sister Annabella was the last to be buried here.